Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Strongly rainbow-connecting block graphs in linear time

-We will now show that the strong rainbow coloring produced by Algorithm~\ref{alg:src_block} is optimal.
-This is done by first showing that we need at least $k$ colors, where $k$ is the number of vertices with labeled degree less than~3 in any clique tree $T$ of $G$.
-This is then shown to be sufficient as well by a matching upper bound.
-Recall from Corollary~\ref{corollary_ldeg_preserved} that the labeled degree of a vertex of $\mathcal{C}_r(G)$ is preserved in any clique tree $T$ of $G$. \begin{theorem} Let $G$ be a block graph, and let $k$ be the number of vertices with labeled degree less than~3 in any clique tree $T$ of $G$.
-Then $\text{src}(G) \geq k$. \end{theorem} \begin{proof} Let $E$ be a set of $k$ edges in $G$, one from each block with labeled degree less than~3, selected as follows.
-For each vertex $C \in T$, if $\lambda_{\text{deg}}(C)=1$, pick an edge incident to the minimal separator.
-If $\lambda_{\text{deg}}(C)=2$, pick the edge connecting the 2 minimal separators.
-We claim that if we are to strong rainbow color $G$, then the edges in $E$ must all receive distinct colors.
+\begin{theorem} Algorithm~\ref{alg:src_block} constructs a strong rainbow coloring in $O(n+m)$ time. \end{theorem} As Algorithm~\ref{alg:src_block} is correct and uses $k$ colors where $k$ is the number of blocks containing less than 3 cut vertices, we establish that $\src(G) \leq k$.
+In the following, we prove that this is in fact optimal by showing a matching lower bound. \begin{lemma} Let $G$ be a block graph, and let $k$ be the number of blocks containing less than 3 cut vertices.
+Then, $\src(G) \geq k$. \end{lemma} \begin{proof} Let $A$ be a set of $k$ edges in $G$, one from each block containing less than 3 cut vertices, selected as follows.
+For each block $B \in \mathcal{B}(G)$, if $|C(B)| = 1$, pick an edge incident to the cut vertex.
+On the other hand, if $|C(B)| = 2$, pick the edge connecting the two cut vertices.
+We claim that if we are to strongly rainbow-connect $G$, then the edges in $A$ must all receive distinct colors.

-Suppose there are 2 edges in $E$ that are of the same color, say $(u,x) \in C_i$ and $(v,y) \in C_j$.
-Without loss, we may assume that $u$ and $v$ are the minimal separators of $C_i$ and $C_j$, respectively, such that $d(u,v)$ is minimized.
-Then the shortest $x$-$y$ path is unique by Theorem~\ref{thm_block_graph_is_geodetic}, and it contains two edges of the same color. \end{proof}
+Suppose there are 2 edges in $A$ that are of the same color, say $(u,x) \in E(B)$ and $(v,y) \in E(B')$.
+Without loss, we may assume that $u$ and $v$ are cut vertices of $B$ and $B'$, respectively, such that $d(u,v)$ is minimized.
+As $G$ is geodetic the $x$-$y$ shortest path is unique, and it contains two edges of the same color.~$\square$ \end{proof}

-\begin{theorem} Let $G$ be a block graph, and let $k$ be the number of vertices with labeled degree less than~3 in any clique tree $T$ of $G$.
-Then $\text{src}(G) = k$. \end{theorem} \begin{proof} It is shown in the proof of Theorem~\ref{thm_alg_correctness} that any vertex $C \in V(T)$ with labeled degree at least~3 can be colored using the colors associated with vertices of labeled degree less than~3.
-Thus we need at most $k$ colors to color $G$.
-This establishes a matching upper bound for Theorem~\ref{thm_src_lower_bound}, so it follows that $\text{src}(G) = k$. \end{proof} To summarize, Theorems~\ref{thm_alg_correctness} and~\ref{thm_src_equals_k} show that Algorithm~\ref{alg:src_block} is correct, and always finds an optimal solution.

-If an explicit coloring is not required, then it is easy to see that there is a linear time algorithm for computing $\src(G)$, where $G$ is a block graph.
-This is obtained by computing a clique tree $T$ of $G$, and counting the number of vertices with labeled degree less than~3 in $T$. \begin{corollary} There is an algorithm such that given a block graph $G$, it computes $\src(G)$ in $O(n+m)$ time. \end{corollary}
+By combining the previous lemma with Theorem~\ref{thm_alg_correctness}, we arrive at the following. \begin{theorem} Let $G$ be a block graph, and let $k$ be the number of blocks containing less than 3 cut vertices.
+Then, $\src(G) = k$. \end{theorem} If an explicit coloring is not required, then it is easy to see that there is a linear-time algorithm for computing $\src(G)$, where $G$ is a block graph.
+This is obtained by counting the number of blocks containing less than 3 cut vertices. \begin{corollary} There is an algorithm such that given a block graph $G$, it computes $\src(G)$ in $O(n+m)$ time. \end{corollary}